zks0002/fixedpoint/docs/source/FixedPoint.rst

             keyworded.

         :raises FixedPointOverflowError:
-            if resizing causes overflow (raised only if *alert* - or :attr:`~.FixedPoint.overflow_alert` if *alert* is not specified - is ``'error'``).
+            if resizing causes overflow (raised only if **alert** - or :attr:`~.FixedPoint.overflow_alert` if **alert** is not specified - is ``'error'``).

-        Fractional bits are resized first, them integer bits.
+        Fractional bits are resized first, then integer bits.
 Bit sizes can grow or shrink from their current value.

         Rounding, overflow handling, and overflow alert notification severity can be temporarily modified within the scope of this method.
-I.e., specifying the *rounding*, *overflow*, or *alert* arguments will only take effect within this method; it will not permanently change the property settings of the object.
+I.e., specifying the *rounding*, *overflow*, or *alert* arguments will only take effect within this method; it will not permanently change the property settings of the :class:`FixedPoint` being modified.
 If left unspecified, the current property setting is used.

         ..  admonition:: Jump to Examples
             :class: example

-            * :ref:`Resize <resize>`
+            - :ref:`Resize <resize>`
-            * :ref:`Resize uses the context manager <resize_implementation>`
+            - :ref:`Resize uses the context manager <resize_implementation>`

     ..  method:: trim(ints=None, fracs=None)